hai-vr/documentation/docs/hvr/core/avatarlike.md

 - If you want the Avatarlike to be [physically simulated](./physics-animation), enable **Use Physics Animation**.

 When the scene is started, this component will set up the provided instance, and you will be able to manipulate it.

+Then, in the hierarchy of the *HVR Avatarlike* object:
+- Go to *HVRMultipurposeRig → HVRIK → RuntimeTargets*.
+Move and rotate the child targets to define a new pose.
+- If you want to fiddle with physics animation, head over to the [physics animation](./physics-animation) page.